icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 2. Subscriber registers as a subscriber for the events it will publish with by calling `icrc72_register_subscription` and receives back a subscriptionId from the Orchestrator canister.
 3. Subscriber will receive a subscription activated message via a notification that has a data structure as follows:

-  - `icrc72:subscriber:broadcaster:add`: Array[Nat,Blob] - ID of the subscriptions activated and the the expected broadcasters
+  - `icrc72:subscriber:broadcaster:add`: Array[Text,Blob] - ID of the subscriptions activated and the the expected broadcasters
-  - `icrc72:subscriber:broadcaster:remove`: Array[Nat,Blob] - ID of the subscriptions activated and the the expected broadcasters
+  - `icrc72:subscriber:broadcaster:remove`: Array[Text,Blob] - ID of the subscriptions activated and the the expected broadcasters
   - `icrc72:subscriber:error`: Array[Map[("error", #Text), ("code", Nat)?, ("id",#Nat)]] - ID of the subscriptions for which the error occurred

  4. The subscriber will now start receiving events unless an error has occured